sjg3609/unit-testing-jest/README.md

 We'll start by requiring in our code file, then write a test for our first test case in **equations.test.js**

-Let' create that file in the `Explorer` tab for our editor and create a test.
+Let' create that file in the `Explorer` tab for our editor and create a test to start us off.

 **Step 3: Test Structure**